-The dependent variable under consideration is the number of on-the-job training activities during any given employment spell, denoted as y.
-Since the underlying random variable is a non-negative integer with a strongly right-skewed distribution, a count data model (e.g., Cameron and Trivedi, 1998; Winkelmann, 2008) is the usual approach for this analysis.
-Count data models enable us to study the number of events during a measurable amount of time and infer from it the influence of explanatory variables on the frequency of the event using maximum likelihood estimation.
+The dependent variable is the number of on-the-job training activities during a given employment spell, denoted as y.
+Since the underlying random variable is a non-negative integer with a strongly right-skewed distribution, a count data model (cf. Cameron/Trivedi, 1998) is the usual approach for this analysis.
+They allow inference about the influence of explanatory variables on the number of events during a measurable amount of time.

 The most basic variant of count data models assumes a probability distribution for the number of events based on the Poisson distribution.
-The Poisson regression model though can only be justified if the properties of the underlying Poisson distribution are fulfilled, most notably the assumption of equality of conditional mean and conditional variance:
+The Poisson regression model can only be justified if the properties of the underlying Poisson distribution are fulfilled, most notably the assumption of equality of conditional mean and conditional variance: